Alternatives · Opus Clip

 - Is ReelCaption an Opus Clip alternative?

 - For the caption part, yes.
-ReelCaption captions clips you already have, with full control over styling — it does not auto-clip long videos.
+ReelCaption captions clips you already have, with full control over styling.
+It does not auto-clip long videos.

 - Does ReelCaption cut long videos into clips?